Police/Roadside Assistance in Mexico

 If the officer does try to ticket you DO NOT pay him on the spot.
 (This bribe is also called a mordida.)
 He may even say "You'll have to follow me to the Police station to get your license back."
 Go to the station, your fine will be reduced by half, and you can continue on.
 It's true they get paid very little, but don't add to the corruption that gives Mexico a bad reputation.

-Please print these two files to keep on your dashboard during your visit for extra support.
+Please print these images to keep on your dashboard during your visit for extra support, and this file to fill out if needed.

 For roadside assistance at any time, call 078 to reach bilingual operators that can summon help for medical, mechanical, and even criminal issues.
 There's a wonderful service called the Green Angels (Angeles Verdes) funded by the Mexican Tourism department who patrol Highway 8 from Sonoyta to Puerto Peñasco from 8am - 6pm.
 They offer FREE bilingual assistance in case of a breakdown, accident, flat tire and even are trained in CPR and first aid.
 Pull your car to the shoulder and raise the hood to alert them.
 You'll only be responsible for the cost of any parts, gas, etc., and if they can't get you rolling again, they'll coordinate a tow.
 (A tip would be very appreciated, though.)